 Now that you know about RAD Napa, you probably want to know how to view the art.
 There are a few ways to experience this new cultural corridor.

-First, you can experience the artwork while riding on the Napa Valley Wine Train.
+Second, you can experience the artwork while riding on the Napa Valley Wine Train.
 Here, customers can enjoy the view as they start their journey up valley on the train.

 You can also view the artwork at your own pace.
 Guests can walk, run, or bike along the Vine Trail to experience the cultural corridor on their own.